 The clinical faculty or preceptor must call the Associate Dean of Undergraduate Nursing Programs to inform of the incident within 24 hours of the event.
-The clinical faculty or preceptor must fill this form out with the student within 24 hours of the incident, and upon completing the Accident Report Form, the form must be signed by both the clinical faculty and the student.
-The clinical faculty must review the form to assure appropriate completion with the Associate Dean of Undergraduate Nursing Programsbefore printing and/or faxing the form TO RISK MANAGEMENT, Attention: PilarSchuitema, Risk Management Office.
-You may also contact Ms. Schuitema at 305-284-3163 if you have any questions regarding the form.
+The clinical faculty or preceptor must complete this form out with the student within 24 hours of the incident, and upon completing the Accident Report Form, the document must be signed by both the clinical faculty and the student.
+The clinical faculty must review the form to assure appropriate completion.
+The document will be submitted by the Associate Dean of Undergraduate Nursing Programs to the Risk Management Office.
+You may also contact 305-284-3163 if you have any questions regarding the form.